neos/neos-ui/README.md

 To run the integration tests, execute `npm run selenium:init` first, and `npm run selenium:run` in a separate session afterwards.

 Adding user stories is as simple as creating unit tests, the only difference is that the file needs to be placed in the `Tests` root directory and should end with `*.story.js` instead of `*.spec.js`.

+Since acceptance testing can be relatively time-intensive, it’s important to plan how to organize your tests.
+It is possible to organize your tests by creating multiple configuration files: each file can define a different list of “specs” directories.
+Additionally, Mocha’s “grep” option is exposed to the --mochaOpts option, so you can use it to perform pattern matching on your test descriptions:

+    npm run selenium:run -- --mochaOpts.grep "should persist the changes"

 #### Libraries which are used by the application
 | Name          | Description/Usecase          |